Attorney Seth Kretzer

 Attorney Seth Kretzer regularly visits the Joe Corley Detention Facility in Conroe, the Federal Detention Center in downtown Houston, FCI Seagoville just south of Dallas, and nearly every other jail and prison in the area.
 The Law Offices of Kretzer and Volberding P.C. is located in Houston, Texas and regularly works on cases being tried in Beaumont, Dallas, San Antonio, Austin, Midland, Plano, El Paso, Brownsville, McAllen, Corpus Christi, Galveston, Harris County, Montgomery County, Fort Bend County, Liberty County, Chambers County, Grimes County, Galveston County, Collin County and cities throughout the nation.

 Major credit cards accepted.
 Ask us about our flexible payment plans.
 Spanish translation services available at all times.

-To learn more about the professional background of founding Texas criminal defense lawyer Seth Kretzer, please view the documents below:
+To learn more about the professional background of founding nationwide criminal defense lawyer Seth Kretzer, please view the documents below: